Things to do with toddlers at home: 75 best activities for toddlers

 Kids of all ages love bubbles.
 Make your own mixture up with some warm water, washing-up liquid and sugar.
 Then get your toddler outside chasing them around the garden.

-Kids really love to copy Mum doing chores.
+Kids really love to copy their parents doing chores and being part of the family - they love to help at this stage.
 And this enthusiasm tends to dip as they age, so make the most of it whilst they’re young.
-(Just mind those expensive knick-knacks).

 Find a fun short workout on Youtube - like Joe Wicks’ 5 minute move - and copy along from the comfort of your own living room.
-Definitely one of our more active things to do with toddlers.
+Definitely one of our more active things to do with toddlers, it will help with a smooth(ish) bedtime.

 Find an old shoe box or give your discarded big boxy packaging to your child.
 It may seem simple but they’ll find many a use for it - be it a hat, a drum or even a hiding place.